Structure and generation of crossing-critical graphs: Introduction

-As we will see, the three above sketched construction methods roughly represent the three kinds of local arrangements mentioned in point (\ref{it:threekinds}).
-In a sense, we can thus claim that no other method (than the previous three) of constructing infinite families of $c\,$-crossing-critical graphs is possible, for any fixed~$c$.
-Moving on to point (\ref{it:reduction}), we note that all three mentioned construction methods involve long (and also ``thin'') planar strips, or {\em bands} as subgraphs (which degenerate into {\em fans} in the third kind of local arrangements; cf.~Definition~\ref{def:band-fan}).
-We will prove, see Corollary~\ref{cor-tiles}, that such a long and ``thin'' planar band or fan must exist in any sufficiently large $c\,$-crossing-critical graph, and we analyse its structure to identify elementary connected tiles of bounded size forming the band.
-We then argue that we can reduce repeated sections of the band while preserving $c\,$-crossing-criticality.
-Regarding point~(\ref{it:construction}), the converse procedure giving a generic bounded-size expansion operation on $c\,$-crossing-critical graphs is described in Theorem~\ref{thm:mainexpansion} (for a quick illustration, the easiest case of such an expansion operation is edge subdivision, that is replacing an edge with a path, which clearly preserves $c\,$-crossing-criticality).
+Moving on to statement~\ref{it:reduction}, we note that all three mentioned construction methods involve long (and also ``thin'') planar strips, or {\em bands} as subgraphs (which degenerate into {\em fans} in the third kind of local arrangements; see Definition~\ref{def:band-fan}).
+In Corollary~\ref{cor-tiles}, we prove that such a long and ``thin'' planar band or fan must exist in any sufficiently large $c\,$-crossing-critical graph, and we analyze its structure to identify elementary connected tiles of bounded size forming the band.
+We then argue that we can reduce repeated sections of the band (in the sense of Definition~\ref{def-redu}) while preserving $c\,$-crossing-criticality.

+With respect to statements~\ref{it:construction} and \ref{it:keepcritical}, the converse expansion operation is described in Definition~\ref{def-expand}.
+For a quick illustration, the simplest case of this expansion operation is edge subdivision, that is replacing an edge with a path, which clearly preserves $c\,$-crossing-criticality.